Cubified/dotswitcher/README.md

 ## dotswitcher v0.0.1-testing

-A simple terminal-based GUI to manage and switch between configuration files on one machine.
+A simple terminal-based GUI to manage and switch between multiple sets of configuration files on one machine.

 ### Acquiring and Running